Covid-19 Protocols: Wear a mask, maintain social distancing, and be respectful of others. Aloha, Hawaii State Parks

 3/1/21 - [MAUI] - Waianapanapa State Park - Entry and Parking Reservations are now required for all non-residents.
 For reservations go to www.gowaianapanapa.com

 UPDATE: 9/30/20 - Kalōpā State Recreation Area is OPEN.

 By Permit Only

 NOTE: Online reservations for the cabins at Kalopa must be made at least seven (7) days in advance of check-in date.

 Lodging, picnicking and easy family nature hike (0.7-mile loop trail) in a native ‘ohi’a forest at a 2000-foot elevation.
 Trail passes through the beginnings of an arboretum of the Island’s native plants.
 Additional trails in the adjoining forest reserve, including a 2-mile horse loop trail.
 (100.0 acres)

 Kalōpā State Recreation Area rents duplex cabins.
 Cabin accommodations consist of 8-person units provided with bunk beds, toilet facilities, and hot shower.
+Hot showers are only available in the cabins.
+There is no hot water for the campgrounds.
 A centrally located recreational dining hall* is equipped for shared cooking and serving all cabin users (*shared dining hall is currently closed).
 Furnishings include a gas range, water heater, refrigerator, limited dishes, cooking and eating utensils, tables and chairs, as well as restrooms.
 No linen, bedding or towels.